nlmaca/Wowza_Installers/README.md

-# Wowza Installers
+# Intro
-I got tired to run the same commands over and over again when i was testing with wowza.
+I got tired of running the same commands over and over again when i was testing with wowza.
 So i made some installers for it.
-I mainly focus on Ubuntu setups, although i have make new CentOS installers too when i feel like it.
+I mainly focus on Ubuntu setups, although i also try to maintain the CentOS distro (or when requested).

+* I keep a personal blog which i update once in a while when i feel like it. https://vanmarion.nl/blog.
+Feel free to leave a comment or contact me if you have questions.

 ## Prerequisites - (free) wowza account
 * Create a free account at wowza.
 After that login and then open this url: https://www.wowza.com/media-server/developers/license
 * you will get straight to the trial form.
-All you have to do is check some boxes and start the request for the developer license
+All you have to do is check some boxes and start the request for the developer license.
+The developer license is free for 180 days.
+And after that you can get a new free license.
+The free version has some limitions of input and output limits, but for everything else your server is a like an enterprise license.

 - If you have an enterprise license, you can use that one.
 Check with Wowza Support if your license is valid for the next version.
-* you have a default installed CentOS 7.x server or Ubuntu 18.04.x server installed
+* you have a default installed CentOS 7.x server or Ubuntu 20.04.x server installed

-## update june 23 2020
-- updated configuration setup for CentOS 7 and Ubuntu 20.04 for enabling SSL Letsencrypt.

-## update april 29 2020
+# Server Installers
+The installers are complete scripts which install all the components needed:
-- New installer for CentOS 7.7.1908 including Java OpenJDK 11 (run as user with administrator privileges)
+- Java 11 Installation

-## Update march 21 2020
-- New ubuntu 18.04.x + Wowza StreamingEngine 4.8.0 incl java 11
-- Wowza 4.8.0 requires a minimum of Java version 9.0.4
+- CSF Firewall Including the correct ports
+- Wowza Server Installation (all you need to fill in is the LicenseKey and your preferred login credentials for the backend of Wowza)
-- CSF firewall including the necessary ports, It will also add the java version to Wowza.
+- Check the installers for the wowza version you would like to install.

-## Wowza developer license limitations
-- This will have limitations on 3 input stream and max 10 output streams

-## Fresh Installers so far.
-* Ubuntu 18.04.x Installer - 4.8.0          / Java 11 (comes default with Ubuntu 18.04)
-* Ubuntu 18.04.x Installer - Wowza 4.7.7    / Oracle Java JDK 8u202

-* CentOS 7.7.1908 Installer - Wowza 4.8.0   / Oracle Java JDK java-11-openjdk-11.0.7.10-4.el7_8.x86_64
-* CentOS 7.6 Installer - Wowza 4.7.7        / Oracle Java JDK 8u202
+# SSL Frontend & Backend
+Second part is you can run your wowza server on a letsencrypt SSL.
+Although StreamLock from Wowza is also possible (and free of charge now).
+That was paid before, so that's why choose for LetsEncrypt.
+- You can choose to run only the frontend on SSL or the backend, or both.
+- SSL encryption will cause a higher cpu load on your server due to the encryption of the stream.
+I can't tell you what the load will be, that all depends on your streaming setup and connections.

 ## Todo:
-- upgrade installer from 4.7.7 > 4.8.0
-- upgrade java only on existing system
-- restore installer update to previous version (in case of update failure)
+- upgrade installers and how to restore (in case of update failure)
+- upgrade java 9 to java 11 only on existing system

 ## What will be installed
 * system will be updated & upgraded
-* Java will be installed and connected to Wowza
+* Java 11 will be installed and connected to Wowza
 * Basic Wowza Streaming Engine will be installed
 * CSF (Firewall) be installed & automatic configured with the ports needed including your ssh port

 ## The CSF (Firewall) part below will be the same in all installers.